TDRS-1: Mission duration

 TDRS-1 had a design life of ten years, but in April 2008, it remained operational on the twenty-fifth anniversary of its launch.
 Over the years, the orbital inclination was allowed to increase so that, for portions of the day (approximately 5 hours), it could be used for communications with the North and then the South Pole.
 Along with Marisat F2, GOES 3 and LES-9, it was one of a number of satellites that were transferred to the US National Science Foundation in 1998, for communications with the Amundsen–Scott South Pole Station.
 After Marisat was retired, TDRS-1 became the primary means of communication with the research station.
 The last functioning traveling-wave tube amplifier aboard TDRS-1 failed in October 2009, rendering the spacecraft unusable for communications.

+1983 NASA documentary of the Space Shuttle Challenger first maiden flight and the deployment of the TDRS-1 satellite.

 TDRS-1 proved helpful during a 1999 medical emergency at the NSF's Antarctic Amundsen–Scott South Pole Station.
 The satellite's high-speed Internet connectivity allowed personnel to conduct telemedicine conferences.
 Doctors in the United States aided Dr. Jerri Nielsen, who had breast cancer, to perform a self-biopsy and administer chemotherapy.
 Later, in 2002, doctors used TDRS-1 to perform another telemedicine conference with the station to assist in knee surgery for a meteorologist.

 Because of its orbit, the satellite was able to link the North and South Poles and relayed the first pole-to-pole phone call.
 TDRS-1 also transmitted the first internet connection and live webcast from the North Pole and supported the first global television from the South Pole Station - a worldwide television broadcast to commemorate the beginning of the year 2000.